maubanel/GMS2-Action-Adventure-Game/collectables/README.md

 ##### `Step 19.`\|`SPCRK`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
 Now go between levels by entering the teleporter to see what happens.
 Notice the HUD appears only in **rm_castle** and then disappears in the next room.
-In fact we get a crash with an error message.
+In fact we get a crash with an error message when we collect a gem in the sand level.